colemanm/muse/README.md

 ## Future Features

-- Upload your own prompts from a file
-- Sign in with Google to save your prompts
-- Save authenticated users' prompts to a database
 - Mark a prompt as "used"
 - Add a "last used" timestamp to each prompt
 - When randomly selecting a prompt, select only from prompts not used in the last 30 days
 - Add your own topics or themes, then use an LLM to generate prompts for each topic, and save them to a custom list
-- Store different lists of prompts for different purposes or themes

 ## Sources